Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 There's no limit to the number of labels you can create and publish, with one exception: If the label applies encryption that specifies the users and permissions, there's a maximum of 500 labels per tenant.
 However, as a best practice to lower admin overhead and reduce complexity, try to keep the number of labels to a minimum.
 Real-world deployments have proved effectiveness to be noticeably reduced when users have more than 5 main labels or more htan 5 sublabels per main label.

 After you create a label policy, allow up to 24 hours for the changes to replicate through the org.
+See [Define and create sensitivity labels](#define-and-create-sensitivity-labels).

 There's no limit to the number of labels you can create and publish, with one exception: If the label applies encryption that specifies the users and permissions, there's a maximum of 500 labels per tenant.
 However, as a best practice to lower admin overhead and reduce complexity, try to keep the number of labels to a minimum.
 Real-world deployments have proved effectiveness to be noticeably reduced when users have more than 5 main labels or more than 5 sublabels per main label.